acl2018/acl2018-website/_posts/2018-06-10-best-papers.md

 snippet: The best long and short papers have been announced
 ---

-The ACL 2018 organising committee is please to announce the following best papers:
+The ACL 2018 organising committee is pleased to announce the following best papers:

 **Best Long Papers**